 If you’re still skeptical, we have a free demo version which you can try FREE right now!
 It contains a simplified Needs Met and one Page Quality task so you can see how it works.
 Once again, the demo is 100% free and remain completely anonymous.

-The tool has 5 Page Quality tasks, and 5 Search Results Satisfaction (Needs Met) of all the major query types.
-These include; simple-know, local search, information search, website/navigation, visit-in-person/business which cover basically all rating concepts/tasks types and skills which will be tested during a real exam.
+The tool has 5 Page Quality tasks and 5 Search Results Satisfaction (Needs Met) of all the major query types.
+These include; simple-know, local search, information search, website/navigation, visit-in-person/business which cover basically all rating concepts/task types and skills which will be tested during a real exam.

 Explore the tool here: https://examsimulation.passleapforceexam.com/